Compagnies franches de la marine: Importance throughout time

 The other ranks of the marines were enlisted in France, but the officer corps became increasingly Canadian through recruitment of officers' sons.
 All promotions were by merit; purchase of commissions were prohibited.
-Native born, raised by military fathers, since childhood used to hardships, accustomed to socializing with France's indigenous allies, these officers made the French colonial marines into the best wilderness warriors of the continent, in battleworthiness exceeding anything the British or their colonies could organize.
-The marines foremost victory was at the Battle of the Monongahela, when 100 marines and 600 Indian allies killed or wounded up to a 1,000 British and colonial soldiers, suffering only a hundred casualties themselves.
+The marines foremost victory was at the Battle of the Monongahela, when 100 marines and 600 Indian allies defeated a British force and inflicted over 900 casualties while suffering only a hundred casualties in return.

 Territory of operation

 Their territory of operation extends across what was considered New France, ranging from Acadia to the Mississippi.
 They were predominantly used in locations possessing forts.
 The troupes de la Marine reaffirmed the importance of the French homeland and protected all territories against the nearby English colonies, in an area stuck between the Atlantic and the Appalachians.

 Recruitment

 The recruitment of the soldiers for the troupes de la Marine was undertaken by French and Canadian officials in French territory.
 From the 1750s, the need for soldiers grew so rapidly that the state had to contact private recruiters.
 These individuals traveled across the kingdom in search of additional men.
-This what not limited to the traditionally favoured regions of the north and west, as the east and south were targeted as well.
+This was not limited to the traditionally favoured regions of the north and west, as the east and south were targeted as well.
 Even the attempts of the knight Alexis Magallon de la Morlière to recruit deserters and refugees in foreign lands were seen as successful.

 The bulk of these recruits came from the port cities of Rochefort, Le Havre, Bordeaux, Bayonne, and Nantes.
 The vast majority of recruits came from Rochefort.
 Between 1683 and 1688, 66% of the 2,050 Troupes de la Marine that arrived in Canada, were from Rochefort.